lando/blog/src/posts/2022-01-28-using-lando-on-github-codespaces.md

 Lando actually runs within this dev container using a "docker-in-docker" architectural approach.
 This means that we install a version of Docker _inside_ the Devcontainer.
 This approach has some potential downsides, but seems to be the most stable/easy way to run Lando (and indeed any multi-container dev setups) in Codespaces right now...stay tuned for updates as we evolve our approach.

-## Getting Started Codespaces and Lando
+## Getting Started w/Codespaces and Lando

 ### Step 1: Enable Codespaces for Your User/Org